HubSpot/mockery/README.md

 ```

-There are more features of mocking_bird, for complete usage, read through the unittests
+There are more features of mockery, for complete usage, read through the unittests